ADayn/Dayn_CSCI2270_FinalProject/README.md

 The ASCII print also does not differentiate between red and black movies yet.

 How to run: It should not require any additional dependencies, just make sure to complile it with -std=c++11 to get the program to work.
+Example: in the directory that Project.cpp, MovieTree.cpp, and MovieTree.h are in, run the following command:

+g++ -Wall -Wextra -Wpedantic -std=c++11 -g -o Project Project.cpp MovieTree.cpp

+To run, just type:

+./Project